rmcfadzean/stylish-github/README.md

 ## Issues/Bugs

 Please open a new issue.
-Provide a screenshot, link (if you can) and css selector if possible.
+Provide a screenshot, link (if you can), and CSS selector if possible.

 Pull Requests also accepted :)